enternal-hoge/echo-production-example/README.md

 [zap](https://github.com/uber-go/zap) is famous and fast log library, zap is too match functions, but It is not neccesary for me.

+# ToDo
++ Error handling standardization has not been completed.
++ implimentation change the type of database is not completed.
++ SQL 'in' example code.

 # Lisence
 MIT